katon26/solecode-test/README.md

 ## Solecode test

 ### Description
-Just HTML with cdn Bootstrap.
+HTML with CDN Bootstrap CSS.
 Only publicly available for testing purposes.
-It will be made private within 2-3 weeks due to the content case study was confidential.
+It will be made private within the next 2-3 weeks due to the content case study was confidential.

 <!-- make text clickable to file algorithm.js -->
 ## 1 HTML & CSS